Kuuuube/Artisan_Stock_Checker/basic_script.md

 ## Usage

-Run `check_artisan_stock.py`
+1. Run `check_artisan_stock.py`

-Optionally, edit `delay = ` in `config.cfg` to change the delay in seconds between checking stock.
+2. Optionally, edit `delay = ` in `config.cfg` to change the delay in seconds between checking stock.
 This delay is called a second time for the cart check when an item passes the intial stock check. (`config.cfg` will be generated after starting the script)

+    `stock_delay` adds a delay at the end of the stock check for a pad.
+For out of stock items this delay is after the stock request.
+For in stock items this delay is after the cart request and after the `cart_delay`.

+    `cart_delay` adds a delay before checking whether an item can be added to cart.
+Only used if an item is found in stock.

+    `batch_delay` is unused in the basic script.
+It is for the webhook only.

+    `request_fail_delay` adds a delay after a request fails before resuming the sending of requests.

 ## Removing stock checks